BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 If a politician of the Green Party goes on vacation by plane and, at the same time, speaks out against air traffic, two different systems are operating: the family and politics.
 And the operation of the first does not interfere with the operations of the second.
 However, the media make news out of this contradicting behaviour which will irritate politics and probably the family life of the politician.
-Corruption happens if system boundaries are crossed.
+What the media observes as 'corruption' happens if system boundaries are crossed.
 It is ok to buy talented football players, but it is not ok to buy goals, i.e. it is not ok that the economy directly operates within the system of a football game.

 Psychic and social systems are *operationally closed* but *cognitively open*.